gisberger/flood_census_with_land_use/README.md

 - ALKIS "Wohnbaufläche" and "Mischnutzung mit Wohnen" classifications include gardens, driveways, and other non-building areas.
 They are land use zones, not individual building outlines.
 - The analysis considers only the 2D surface area of flood zones.
 Flood depth, flow velocity, and building elevation are not accounted for.
 - Flood hazard polygons represent modeled scenarios, not observed events.
-- The four-way comparison reveals that even official sources disagree significantly, making it difficult to identify a single "correct" reference value.
+- The three-way comparison reveals that even official sources (BfG current and LfU) don't always agree with each other, making it difficult to identify a single "correct" reference value.
 - Some municipalities (Reischach, Teising) show persistent large deviations from all official sources, suggesting possible differences in which watercourses or flood scenarios are included in the LfU data provided for this analysis.
+- Municipality-name joins via partial string matching (`LIKE '%name%'`) can silently produce wrong or duplicated results when names share a substring, as happened with Garching a.d.
+Alz and Burgkirchen a.d.
+Alz here.
+Token-based exact matching is a more robust approach for this kind of join.

 ---

 ## What I Learned (Beyond SQL)

-The biggest unexpected lesson from this project wasn't technical but rather discovering that official reference data can be contradictory.
-Four different sources (BfG 2019, BfG current, LfU Beiblätter, and my own analysis) produced four different numbers for the same municipality.
-Understanding *why* - reporting cycles, data vintages, incomplete uploads, different watercourse coverage - turned out to be just as important as getting the SQL right.
+The biggest unexpected lesson from this project wasn't technical but rather discovering that official reference data can itself be inconsistent.
+Three different sources (BfG current, LfU Beiblätter, and my own analysis) frequently produced three different numbers for the same municipality.
+Understanding *why* - incomplete data uploads, differing watercourse coverage, and even name-matching quirks in how municipalities get joined across datasets - turned out to be just as important as getting the SQL right.

 The ALKIS refinement taught a lesson about data resolution mismatches: building-level footprints are too fine for a 100m population grid (leading to undercounting), while land use zones are appropriately scaled.
 And the double-counting bug - where overlapping residential flood polygons within a single census cell inflated results beyond the total population - was a reminder that spatial joins can multiply data in ways that aren't immediately obvious.